patrickplaggenborg/google-calendar-material/README.md

 2. Add this combined CSS with @import statements as a Custom Stylesheet for ‘calendar.google.com’: https://cdn.rawgit.com/patrickplaggenborg/google-calendar-material/master/assets/css/google-calendar-material-import.css

-### Method B: Standalone Mac App - Download Fluid App
+## How to use?
+Method B: Standalone Mac App using Fluid

 1. Download [Fluid App](http://fluidapp.com) to transform any web page into a native Mac App.